 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents who were given antipsychotic drugs.
-Antipsychotic drugs are prescribed to patients for many conditions, including dementia.
-Unfortunately, in some situations, excessive reliance on these medications may mean that a facility is using these drugs to subdue residents.
+This is the percentage of patients who were prescribed antipsychotic drugs.
+While antipsychotic medications may be vital to many patients, it is important to ensure these medications are being used appropriately.
+In some situations, excessive reliance on these medications may mean that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication